open-telemetry/community/README.md

 ### GoLang SDK

-The Golang SIG meets weekly on Thursdays at 10 AM Pacific.
+The Golang SIG meets weekly on Thursdays, alternating between at 10 AM and 3 PM PDT.
 This meeting is subject to change depending on contributors' availability, look for the pinned message in the Gitter for specific dates (until a public calendar can be published).

 Meeting notes are held in this [doc](https://docs.google.com/document/d/1A63zSWX0x2CyCK_LoNhmQC4rqhLpYXJzXbEPDUQ2n6w/edit#).